Velocity: How is it useful?

 The Team should be proud of how much higher the Velocity is now (compared to some prior Sprint).

 The Team helped identify the right impediments.
-The Team, in a number of ways, helped the SM figure out how to fix things.
+The Team, in a number of ways, helped the “fixers” to get things fixed.

 The Team used the improvements and actually achieved the higher velocity.

-The Team can now be proud of how much more the Customers are getting (and definitely the Team should care about that).
+The Team can now be proud of how much more (business value?) the Customers are getting (and definitely the Team should care about that).

 Helps the PO (and the Team) Win